 Why do I need to consider safety when purchasing or hiring plant/equipment?

-- Many injuries and illnesses associated with plant/equipment occur due to a failure to select the right equipment for the job.
-Therefore before you purchase, you need to check that it is suitable for the intended use, including the infrastructure and environment where it will be used and the workers who will be using it.
+- Many incidents, injuries and illnesses associated with plant/equipment occur due to a failure to select the right equipment for the task.
+Therefore, before you purchase, you need to check that it is suitable for the intended use, including the infrastructure and environment where it will be used and the workers who will be using it.

 - There is an opportunity for many of the hazards to be addressed before introducing the plant/equipment into your workplace, that is, in the planning and purchasing/hiring stages.
 For example, purchasing machinery that is designed and built to produce low noise levels is more effective than providing workers with personal hearing protectors.
 This also avoids costly modifications to plant/equipment after it is purchased/hired.